- Who We Are

 - Resource Portal

 Susan Markham is the United States Agency for International Development (USAID) Senior Coordinator for Gender Equality and Women’s Empowerment.
-In that role, she is working to improve the lives of citizens around the world by advancing equality between females and males, and empowering women and girls to participate fully in and benefit from the development of their societies.
+In that role, she works to improve the lives of people around the world by advancing equality between females and males, and empowering women and girls to participate fully in and benefit from development of their societies.
 USAID recognizes that promoting gender equality and female empowerment is fundamental to our mission to end extreme poverty and promote resilient, democratic societies while advancing our security and prosperity.
-As Senior Coordinator for Gender Equality and Women’s Empowerment, Susan works with senior leadership and mission staff to fully integrate gender equality and female empowerment into USAID’s policies, programs, and strategies.
+As Senior Coordinator for Gender Equality and Women’s Empowerment, Susan works with senior leadership and mission staff to fully integrate gender equality and female empowerment into USAID’s policies, programs and strategies.

-Susan comes with an extensive background in both domestic and international women’s political empowerment.
+Susan comes to USAID with an extensive background in both domestic and international women’s political empowerment.
 She most recently served as Director of Women’s Political Participation at the National Democratic Institute (NDI).
-Through this senior leadership role she supported the aspirations of women around the world to be equal and active partners in shaping and leading democratic societies.
-NDI’s programs create an environment where women can advocate on matters of policy, run for political office, govern effectively, and participate meaningfully in every facet of civic and political life.
+In this senior leadership role she supported the aspirations of women around the world to be equal and active partners in shaping and leading democratic societies.
+NDI’s programs have created enabling environments for women to women advocate on matters of policy, run for political office, govern effectively, and participate meaningfully in every facet of civic and political life.